 - 2.28 To reduce or off-set CO_2 emissions generated by the use of mains electricity the most cost efficient method of reducing CO_2 emissions is often by installing photovoltaic (PV) solar panels or tiles. - 2.29 The installation of PV on the roof of most new houses should achieve the 20% CO2 reduction figure in almost all cases.
 For non-residential buildings this will be more variable, according to available roof area and the predicted building use.
 PV systems are described in terms of the amount of power they generate (kWp).
-Domestic PV arrays typically range from I to 4kWp which might require a roof area of approximately 8- 28 sqm respectively. - 2.30 As an illustration, an average detached house with 28.8 sqm of solar panels on a south facing roof will have a power rating of around 4.0kWp which will generate about 3400kWh of electricity a year.
+Domestic PV arrays typically range from I to 4kWp which might require a roof area of approximately 8- 28 sqm respectively.
+This may be a conservative estimate of the power generated per square metre and the efficiency of PV is improving every year. - 2.30 As an illustration, an average detached house with 28.8 sqm of solar panels on a south facing roof will have a power rating of around 4.0kWp which will generate about 3400kWh of electricity a year.
 This compares with the average annual electricity use per household of 3100kWh and is likely to represent around 20-30% of total emissions for that house. - 2.31 In the National Park, in some circumstances, there may be visual impact considerations that make solar panels inappropriate.
 This may be because of the sensitivity of the site and the potential visual impact on the landscape.
 Where PV is visible from the public realm, building integrated systems (for instance set within the roof or as rain screen cladding on walls) are preferred to bolt on panels.
 Where visual impact is an issue (such as in conservation areas) PV tiles may be more acceptable than PV panels and panels on ancillary buildings such as garages, stores and sheds may be less prominent.
 For more innovative solar panels and tiles, e.g. see, for example: